importwp/importwp/readme.txt

 Using our CSV data selector you can visually choose what columns should be used when importing each record.

+= How to Import JSON files using our JSON Importer = Our **JSON importer** allows you to easily **import json files** made up from nested objects and arrays.

+When **importing JSON files** you first need to set the document base path, the JSON base path defines which array contains a record and is used when calculating how many records will be imported.
+Use `/` when your file is a root array of objects.

+Using our JSON visual data selector you can choose what data to be imported from each record's keys, or you can manually select data using slash paths such as `{/author/name}`.

 = What documentation is available =

 Documentation can be found online on [importwp.com](https://www.importwp.com/docs/?utm_campaign=Import%2BWP%2BPro%2BUpgrade&utm_source=wordpress.org&utm_medium=free%2Bplugin%2Blisting).